netresearch/dhl-location-finder-m1/doc/src/EndUserDoc.rst

 -----------------------------------

 - The addresses of *Pack Stations*, *Post Offices*, or *Parcel Shops* cannot be stored in the customer's address book
-- If you decide to enter your billing address in the checkout step *Shipping address*, please disable the checkbox *Shipping per Locationfinder* first
+- If you decide to enter your billing address in the checkout step *Shipping address*, please disable the checkbox *Shipping to Packstation or post office* first

 .. raw:: pdf